Azerbaijan–Burkina Faso relations: Humanitarian assistance

-In 2011–2012, the Azerbaijan International Development Agency (AIDA) provided financial assistance to Burkina Faso in the amount of 50 thousand US dollars to overcome the food crisis.
+In 2011–2012, the Azerbaijan International Development Agency (AIDA) provided $50,000 US dollars in financial assistance to Burkina Faso to overcome an ongoing food crisis.

 Joint projects

 On December 3–8, 2012, within the framework of an equal partnership between the Azerbaijan International Development Agency (AIDA) and the Islamic development Bank jointly launched the campaign “preventing avoidable blindness” in the capital of Burkina Faso, Ouagadougou.
 During the campaign, local residents underwent cataract surgery.
 In addition, there was a training provided for five ophthalmologists from Burkina Faso.
 A similar campaign was launched again in May 2013.

 There are a number of regional and international projects implemented with the participation of SOCAR.

 In 2016, there were several commercial agreements signed between the State oil company of Azerbaijan SOCAR Trading and the oil company of Burkina Faso SONABHY for the supply of petroleum products to Burkina Faso.